localstack/docs/content/en/user-guide/aws/transfer/index.md

 assert rs['Body'].read() == FILE_CONTENT
 ```

+Please note that this code is a simplified example for demonstration purposes.
+In a production environment, you should use more secure practices, including setting proper IAM roles and handling sensitive credentials securely.
+Additionally, error handling and cleanup code may be needed to ensure the script behaves robustly in all scenarios.

 ## Limitations
 The Transfer API does not provide a way to return the endpoint URL of created FTP servers.
 Hence, in order to determine the server endpoint, the local port is encoded as a suffix within the `ServerId` attribute, constituting the only numeric digits within the ID string.
 For example, assume the following is the response from the `CreateServer` API call, then the FTP server is accessible on port `4511` (i.e., `ftp://localhost:4511`):
 ```json
 {
     "ServerId": "s-afcedbffaecca4511"